-Paul Gascoigne in rehab to 'get free of his demons' - BBC News
+Gascoigne in rehab to escape 'demons'

 Ex-England footballer Paul Gascoigne has gone into rehabilitation to "get free of his demons", his agent said.

-The former Newcastle United and Tottenham player, who got 57 England caps, has suffered from alcoholism for more than 20 years.
+The former Newcastle United and Tottenham player, who won 57 England caps, has suffered from alcoholism for more than 20 years.

 The star's representatives, A1 Sporting Speakers, said he was seeking professional help to give up alcohol.